lewisgoddard/website/projects.md

 Contributed to the colour-system that ships with this very site &mdash; the `--goddardhale-*` palette descends from it.

-### Midori Browser

-Web presence and identity work for [Midori](https://github.com/lewisgoddard/midori-browser.org) &mdash; the site is no longer hosted but the source remains.

 ### [elementary.io](https://github.com/elementary/website)

 Long-running contributions to the marketing site for elementary OS, including the delivery network behind it.